czagrzebski/ROS-AMR/research/ENCODER/encoder.md

 ![Alt text](https://people.ece.cornell.edu/land/courses/ece4760/FinalProjects/s2012/fas57_nyp7/Site/images/pidtable.jpg)

-In context of the RC car, the $y(t)$ would be the actual speed of the RC car measured by the encoder, while the set point would be the desired speed.
+In context of the AGV, the $y(t)$ would be the actual speed of the RC car measured by the encoder, while the set point would be the desired speed.
 The $e(t)$ would be the error and the PID control will calculate a new PWM value to achieved the desired set point.

+The [Arduino PID library](https://github.com/br3ttb/Arduino-PID-Library) will be used later on to handle the calculations for input signals.
+The Arduino will take velocity commands via ROSSerial and hand this information to our PID controller, which in return will calculate a PWM value to achieve the desired result.

 ## Calculate direction and speed of DC motor using an Encoder